deckhouse/virtualization/docs/INSTALL.md

 ## Installation

-1. Deploy the Deckhouse Kubernetes Platform cluster by [instruction](https://deckhouse.io/products/kubernetes-platform/gs/).
+1. Deploy the Deckhouse Kubernetes Platform cluster following the [instructions](https://deckhouse.io/products/kubernetes-platform/gs/).

-2. To store virtual machine data (virtual disks and images), you must enable one or more supported [storage](#supported-storage-systems).
+2. To store virtual machine data (virtual disks and images), enable one or multiple [supported storages](#supported-storage-systems).

-3. Set default `StorageClass`.
+3. Set the default `StorageClass`:

    ```shell
    # Specify the name of your StorageClass object.